gokhaleshreyas/SRCNN_TensorFlow/README.md

 ## Implementation Details

 In this implementation, the SRCNN network can be trained on both 1 channel and 3 channels.
-The data preprocessing can also be done using either MATLAB or GNU Octave.
+The data preprocessing can be done using either MATLAB or GNU Octave (The code is provided for the same).